Colorama (band): History

 Colorama emerged as a Carwyn Ellis home-recording project when he moved from London to Liverpool in 2006.
 The first shows were as a duo with Ellis's best friend David Fletcher on double bass.

-After a stint in Japan touring with Japanese group Quruli, Ellis released his debut album as Colorama, Cookie Zoo on Quruli's own label, Noise McCartney Records / Victor Entertainment, and a debut single, Sound via Redbricks Recordings in the UK, both in 2008.
+After a stint in Japan touring with Japanese group Quruli, Ellis released his debut album as Colorama, Cookie Zoo on Quruli's own label, Noise McCartney Records / Victor Entertainment, and a debut single, "Sound" via Redbricks Recordings in the UK, both in 2008.

 As a touring act, Colorama was augmented with the addition of Luca Guernieri on drums and Matthew Evans on guitar.
 Through various lineups, Colorama have since played Glastonbury Festival, Latitude Festival, Green Man Festival, Port Eliot Festival, Truck Festival, The Sŵn Festival, The Apple Cart Festival, National Eisteddfodau, Cloudspotting Festival, Home Game, Festival N°6 and more.

 In the summer of 2009, the tragic news was announced that their double bass player, David Fletcher (who was also working as Principal Double Bass of the Royal Liverpool Philharmonic Orchestra) had died on 29 June, from a heart attack suffered in his sleep, just days after Colorama's appearance at Glastonbury Festival.

-In September 2009, Magic Lantern Show, featuring songs in Welsh and English was released with Dere Mewn becoming a modern classic in Wales and garnering rave reviews and much airplay on both sides of the border.
+In September 2009, Magic Lantern Show, featuring songs in Welsh and English was released with "Dere Mewn" becoming a modern classic in Wales and garnering rave reviews and airplay on both sides of the border.